jdreaver/rust-os/README.md

 ```

 Make sure to read resource section below on using GDB with QEMU!
 In particular,
-use `hbreak` instead of `break` to set a breakpoint before the kernel starts and
+if you are running with `accel=kvm`, use `hbreak` instead of `break` to set a
-has page tables set up.
+breakpoint before the kernel starts and has page tables set up.

 ### Debugging userspace with gdb